Singapore, Republic of Singapore

 The Agency for Care Effectiveness (ACE) was established by the Ministry of Health, Singapore in 2015 to drive better decision-making in healthcare through health technology assessment (HTA), clinical guidance and education.

-ACE is led by our Executive Director, Dr Daphne Khoo, and comprises three branches:
+ACE is led by our Executive Director, Dr Daphne Khoo, and comprises four branches:

 - The Evidence to Practice Office supports healthcare professionals and patients in effective, evidence-based care through the development and implementation of clinical guidances as well as professional and patient education initiatives.